Consumer Directed HealthSelectSM Health Savings Accounts

 The state’s contribution will be available once it’s deposited in the HSA.
 This usually will happen two or three weeks after you get your monthly salary or retirement payment.

-Employees and retirees enrolled in Consumer Directed HealthSelect can contribute tax-free funds to their HSAs – up to an amount set by the IRS each calendar year.
-Please see the table below for 2023 and 2024maximum contributions.
+Employees and retirees enrolled in Consumer Directed HealthSelect can contribute tax-free funds to their HSAs—up to an amount set by the IRS each calendar year.
+Please see the table below for 2024 and 2025 maximum contributions.
 These maximums include contributions from all sources, including the State of Texas and the account holder.
 Only people participating in Consumer Directed HealthSelect can make tax-free contributions or accept contributions to their HSAs.

 HSA Calendar Year Contribution Limits (Jan.
 1 – Dec.
 31)